leidaozi/iwctlUsingRofi/README.md

 Want a graphical way to connect?
 Check out the iwctl-rofi integration guide below.

 # iwctlUsingRofi
 Use Rofi to connect to your Wi-Fi network through iwctl, without a bloated network manager.
-Lightweight, minimal, and perfect for Hyprland or any Wayland setup.

 1) Create your Wi-Fi picker script, open your terminal and run:
 ```